 Data from the Bureau of Labor Statistics as of May 2017.2

 Social Work Associations in Arizona

-- The National Association of Social Workers (NASW): Arizona Chapter – The Arizona chapter of the NASW provides updated information about local state chapters, conferences and workshop, and continuing education opportunities.
+- The National Association of Social Workers (NASW), Arizona Chapter: Provides updated information about local state chapters, conferences and workshop, and continuing education opportunities.

-- School Social Work Association of Arizona (SSWAA) – The SSWAA is an organization in Arizona that provides an avenue for communication and collaboration amongst social workers that work in various educational settings.
-The organization informs members of continuing education opportunities and available grants.
+- School Social Work Association of Arizona (SSWAA): Provides an avenue for communication and collaboration amongst social workers who work in various educational settings; informs members of continuing education opportunities and available grants.